-Those are the words I use to open and close every episode of my podcast.
-But that doesn’t really tell you much, does it?
-First, in the interest of being honest, my name isn’t really Anma Natsu – that is the name of my writing persona.
-The me that has the confidence to do a podcast on writing despite not (yet) being published herself.
+First, in the interest of being honest, my name isn’t really Sherelle Winters, nor is it Anma Natsu.
+Those are my pen names, my writing personas.
+They are the me that has the confidence to do a podcast on writing despite not being a successful one myself.
 The me that has the balls (figuratively speaking) to dive into indie publishing with no real idea of how well she will do and still learning what she’s doing.
 The me that isn’t a deluxe edition introvert (just the basic model) and is out there talking and writing and blogging at anyone who will listen or read.
 The me with a much more interesting name. 😉

-Anyway, I’m a woman approaching the 40s far faster than I’d like to acknowledge and I still like to spend an inordinate amount of time playing video games (RPGs especially) and other fun “immature” stuff versus being a “grown up” (or so people say – I say I’m enjoying life!).
+With all that said, who am I?
+Well, I’m a woman on the north side of 40, and despite said age I still like to spend an inordinate amount of time playing video games and other fun “immature” stuff versus being a “grown up” (or so people say – I say I’m enjoying life!).
 I have three mildly spoiled fur babies and a wonderful sweetie who not only tolerates my writing but actively encourages and even nags me if I’m being lazy.
 Originally from Durham, fourth largest city in North Carolina dontch’a know, I moved to the Bryan-College Station area of Texas in my early 20s, desperate for a change to kick-start my fallen apart life.
 While I’m almost always on the “wrong side” of the usual views on just about everything, I love it here.

 Oh, BTW, I’m also verbose as hell and occasionally known to just not shut up when I’m excited and I like who I’m talking to…probably should have warned y’all of that sooner, eh?
 Suffice to say, we’ll be here awhile….

 I am a reader, a voracious reader.
 No exaggeration, in 2012 I read over 500 books.
-Most years I read 200-300 easily.
-2014 was, in some ways, a sucky year because I couldn’t read nearly as much as I wanted because I’ve focused on writing more.
+Most years I read 200 easily.
 Not that I don’t love writing, because I certainly do, but if there was one thing I think I’d just die if I lost the ability to do, it would be reading.
 I can’t remember a time I wasn’t a reader, since the very earliest years of my childhood have long been wiped from my memory.

 What I do remember is being in elementary school.
 My dad would walk me to the public library, or drop me off there, depending on his route.
 He was a driver for the city buses (and continued doing so until he retired a few years ago), so I often would leave school and either get on his bus and ride around with him until he got off, or ride the bus and get dropped at the library when I was old enough to go on my on.
 When he’d pick me up, I’d have the limit a kid my age could get – 35 books – waiting with me.

-Man the librarians faces before they got used to me…they’d remind me I only had them for two weeks, all that stuff.
+Man the librarians’ faces before they got used to me…they’d remind me I only had them for two weeks, all that stuff.
 Suffice to say, they all came back read, some even twice.
 I had a few favorites that I’d get a lot, like Anna Sewell’s Black Beauty, Lad: A Dog from Albert Payson Terhune, and while I mostly steered towards animal fiction and non-fiction, man did I love me some Encyclopedia Brown!
-While I had siblings, it was just my dad and I living together so I was for all intents and purposes an only child.
+I was for all intents and purposes an only child.
 I whiled away my time reading, watching TV, and spinning stories I told myself and, when alone, acted out.
 From Lassie to Chip ‘N Dale Rescue Rangers, to Macgyver because I read and watched above my age often, I would create my own stories in those worlds.
 Talk about the original fan fiction 😉

 As I got older, I started scribbling my stories down, but I was flaky.
 I did and still do have bouts of “butterfly syndrome” or as may be more popularly known these days “Squirrel!”
 So I’d jump from story to story like a Mexican Jumping Bean on the floor.
 I was also a seriously anti-social child, with one friend in 4th or 5th grade, then none until the end of middle school and even then I could count them on one hand with fingers to spare.
 So fiction, both read and creative, were my companions, and would be my go to place when I was feeling hurt, lonely, scared, happy, excited, you name it.